 What are Outcomes?

 Outcomes allow the administration and faculty to track mastery in a course.
-You can import Account, State, and Common Core Standards into your course.
-You can create nested outcomes by dragging and dropping outcomes to create structure.
-This can be done at the account, sub-account or course-level.
-Remember the hierarchal structure of top-level accounts, sub-accounts, and courses.
+Users can import Account, State, and Common Core Standards into an account and course.

 Outcomes enables the administration and faculty to track students’ progress as measured by pedagogical goals or desired outcomes.